gorriecoe/silverstripe-preview/README.md

 # Silverstripe preview
-Adds a preview options to a Dataobject or SiteTree.
+Adds preview options to a Dataobject or SiteTree.
 Basically provides more advanced options to summary content.

 ## Installation
 Composer is the recommended way of installing SilverStripe modules.